malahx/QuickMods/README.md

 QuickMods is a tiny plugin that adds a few small features.

 Features:
-* Brake: automatic brake vessel at load.
+* Brake: automatic brake vessel at load/control lost and toggle brake with key.
 * Pause: pause the game when you escape it.
 * PrecisionControl: force precision control at flight loading, it also adds notification when you toggle precision control mode.
 * Revert: lost revert when you pass the atmosphere.